• Home

 ·Planter boxes attached to the home and filled with water-hungry plants?

-·Rain scuppers or drains that dump water on the ground directly below them?
+·Rain scuppers or drains that dump and collect water on the ground directly below them?

 ·Irrigation lines running near the perimeter of the home?